Frequently Asked Questions

 5.)
 I've studied art.
 Will this curriculum be 'old hat' for me?

-Many, if not the majority of our students have some background in
+of our students have some college backgrounds in

 to publication.